Yankee Stadium – Home of the New York Yankees

 Yes, there’s a huge photo of The Captain, Derek Jeter.

-The Legends seats are nice, don’t get me wrong, but I’ve been on other stadium tours where fans can sit n the dugout or walk on the warning track.
+The Legends seats are nice, don’t get me wrong, but I’ve been on other stadium tours where fans can sit in the dugout or walk on the warning track.
 Again, we have some bad apples to blame for that.

 The two places that make the tour worth the cost of admission are the Yankees Museum and Monument Park.
 Some of the exhibits rotate in the museum because of players being inducted into the Baseball Hall of Fame.
 Derek Jeter is the most recent Yankees player to be inducted but a few years ago, the exhibit would have been dedicated to both Mariano Rivera and Mike Mussina.
 The museum features statues of both Don Larsen and Yogi Berra in honor of Larsen’s perfect game.
 Permanent exhibits include the Baseball Wall, World Series Trophies, World Series Rings, and Therman Munson’s locker.